mrzool/bash-sensible/README.md

 ## The config

 `sensible.bash` is intended to be a simple starting point for a better Bash experience out of the box.
 The file has three sections.
-Refer to the comments in `sensible.bash`  to learn more about each option, and check out my [article](http://mrzool.cc/writing/sensible-bash/) if you want to dig deeper.
+Refer to [source](https://github.com/mrzool/bash-sensible/blob/master/sensible.bash) for a complete list of all the options.

 ### 1. Smarter tab completion